cityuhkai/SBoRA/README.md

 |[Paper]()

 This repo supports the paper "SBoRA: Low-Rank Adaptation with Regional Weight Updates".
-Developed by members from City University of Hong Kong, TiLab.
+Developed by members from City University of Hong Kong, CityUHK-AI Group.

 # Overview